AbhinavRajesh/blog/content/first-ever-blog/index.md

 As the title suggests this is my first ever blog post I think I should definetly introduce my self!
-I'm [Abhinav Rajesh](https://abhinavrajesh.me).
+I'm [Abhinav Rajesh](https://abhinavrajesh.xyz).
 I'm a passionate UI/UX Designer and Developer.
-I'm currently pursuing my B.Tech Degree in Computer Science Engineering from School Of Engineering, CUSAT and I'm a Sophomore
+I'm currently pursuing my B.Tech Degree in Computer Science Engineering from School Of Engineering, CUSAT and I'm a Sophomore.
+<br /><br />
+_About the blog now, the blog posts here would be mostly related to **tech**._

 ## What's in this Blog?